valthera/valthera/packages/valthera/examples/README.md

 # DROID Behavioral Cloning Examples

-This directory contains the complete implementation of DROID behavioral cloning using real V-JEPA2 embeddings.
+This directory contains the complete implementation of DROID behavioral cloning using **real robot videos and pose data** extracted from the DROID dataset.

 ## 🚀 **Quick Start**